 Subsection (c) - This subsection authorizes but does not require a limited liability company to provide advances to cover expenses.
-The authorization applies only to those persons eligible for indemnification under subsection (b), but the operating agreement certainly can authorize a broader scope and even make advances obligatory.
+Cf. Majkowski v.
+American Imaging Mgmt.
+Servs., LLC, 913 A.2d 572, 589 (Del.
+Ch.
+2006) ("Because rights to indemnification and advancement differ in important ways, our courts have refused to recognize claims for advancement not granted in specific language clearly suggesting such rights.").
+The phrase "hold harmless" likewise does not encompass advances.
+Id The authorization applies only to those persons eligible for indemnification under Subsection (b), but the operating agreement certainly can authorize a broader scope and also make advances obligatory.

 The reference to "ordinary course" pertains to Section 407(b)(3) (stating that any "difference arising among members [in a member-managed LLC] as to a matter in the ordinary course of the activities of the company may be decided by a majority of the members").
 As for a manager-managed LLC, see Section 407(c)(1) ("Except as expressly provided in this [act], any matter relating to the activities and affairs of the [manager-managed] company is decided exclusively by the manager, or, if there is more than one manager, by a majority of the managers.") (emphasis added).
-Section 407(c)(3)(A) provides otherwise for "an act outside the ordinary course of the company's activities and affairs."

 Subsection (d) - This subsection's language is very broad and authorizes an LLC to purchase insurance to cover, e.g., a manager's intentional misconduct.
 It is unlikely that such insurance would be available.
-In contrast to subsection (a), this subsection encompasses all members, not just members in a member-managed LLC.
-This authorization comes from the act, not the operating agreement, and therefore is not subject to the restrictions stated in Section 105(c)(7) (precluding the operating agreement from "relieving] or exonerat[ing] a person from liability for conduct involving bad faith, willful or intentional misconduct, or knowing violation of law").
+In contrast to Subsection (a), this subsection encompasses all members, not just members in a member-managed LLC.
+This authorization comes from the act, not the operating agreement, and therefore is not subject to Section 105(c)(7).

 SECTION 409.
-STANDARDS OF CONDUCT FOR MEMBERS AND
+STANDARDS OF CONDUCT FOR MEMBERS AND MANAGERS.

-MANAGERS.